Walking and talking in Canadian cities since 2009

 1-800-691-9320

-A vibrant walk through Toronto’s back-alley art scene—bold colours, big questions.
+A vibrant walk through Toronto’s back-alley art scene with bold colours, and big questions.

 🎨 Walk the full stretch of Toronto’s famous Graffiti Alley, a living canvas of ever-changing street art.